STD testing: What's right for you?

 But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.

-Don't assume that you're receiving STI testing every time you have a gynecologic exam or Pap test.
-If you think you need STI testing, request it from your doctor.
-Talk to your doctor about your concerns and what tests you'd like or need.
+Don't assume that you're receiving STI testing every time you have a pelvic exam or Pap test.
+If you think that you need STI testing, talk to your health care provider.
+Tell your provider about your concerns and what tests you would like or need.

 Testing for specific STIs

 These guidelines for specific STIs can help you decide if STI testing is right for you.